SUPPORT KEMP LAKE

 We are looking to build one more breakaway dock this year.
 This would allow yet another fishing platform to be available as an individual platform or also increase the size of the fishing “barge”.
 The budget includes dock, hardware, aluminum transom and battery storage tray, trolling motor, anchor and battery.
 Labor is assumed to be primarily provided by our volunteers.

 The Kemp Foundation has invested in 2 power wheelchairs and a 4-wheel drive wheelchair that has been primarily for hunting & bird-watching.
-In order to handle more disabled visitors, Kemp Lake is looking to purchase more of them.
+In order to handle more disabled visitors, Kemp Lake is looking for powered wheelchair donations.

 MOVABLE & ACCESSIBLE